 Blade Runner’s impressive visual style was certain to inspire many computer games.
 Yet, only two are set in the actual Blade Runner universe.
 The first game titled Blade Runner was released in 1985.
 It received only mixed reviews.
 The second game was confusingly also called Blade Runner.
 This was a point-and-click adventure released by what was then Westwood studios, the developers behind Command And Conquer.
 The game received favorable reviews and is perhaps responsible for renewed interest in the franchise.
 It featured an entirely new storyline written by David Yorkin and David Leary and had a soundtrack by none other than Frank Klepacki.
 The game was perhaps more famous for its very expensive production, though it sold well the profit that was made was not considerable.
 Recently there were calls for the game to be released in HD, thus getting rid of the obsolete voxel technique graphics.
 Sadly, the production studio lost the original code.
 For those wanting to experience Blade Runner interactively will have to wait for Cyberpunk 2077, an upcoming game from CD Projekt who also developed The Witcher series.
 Cyberpunk 2077 currently has an expected release date of no earlier than late 2017.

 A second Blade Runner has been in development hell for years.
 The K.W.
 Jeter novels were the first source of rumors.
-However, since the release of the Blu-Ray edition in 2008 rumors have finally solidified.
-Blade Runner 2 is set for release on January 12th 2018.
+However, since the release of the Blu-Ray edition in 2008 the rumors have finally solidified.
+The official sequel – Blade Runner 2049 – is set for release on October 6th 2017.
 The movie will star Harrison Ford as Rick Deckard, but it is expected he will hand over the reigns of any actual Blade-Running to actor Ryan Gosling.
+Other confirmed cast members include Jared Leto, Robin Wright, Edward James Olmos, Lennie James, Dave Bautista and Mackenzie Davis.

-The screenwriter of the original movie, Hampton Fancher, returned for the sequel, but director Ridley Scott has not.
-He will act as producer.
+The screenwriter of the original movie – Hampton Fancher – has returned for the sequel, but director Ridley Scott has not.
+He will act as executive producer.
 Instead director Denis Villeneuve will take over as director.
-Villeneuve has made a considerable impression over the last 5 years with movies such as Incendies, Prisoners and recently Sicario starring Emily Blunt.
+Villeneuve has made a considerable impression over the last 5 years with movies such as Incendies, Prisoners, The Arrival and recently Sicario starring Emily Blunt.
+I add that the director is slated to work on an adaptation of Frank Herbert’s Dune as soon as Blade Runner 2049 is finished.

-Little is known about the story.
+As for this sequel, little is known about the story.
 The only confirmed fact is that movie is set several decades after the first, making it unlikely that any of the novels or other spin-offs were used as source material.
 Fancher is only one half of the writing team.
 The second half is Michael Green, a producer and writer who has series Kings, Sex and the City, the River and Everwood to his credit.
-Over the next two years two other movies for which he wrote the screenplay will be released: Alien Covenant, directed by Ridley Scott, and the new Wolverine movie starring Hugh Jackman and Patrick Stewart.

 Blade Runner has since its release spawned a large cult following.
 The following are the best websites for more in-depth knowledge.